rebelot/heirline.nvim/cookbook.md

     end
 }

--- Full nerd (with icon colors)!
+-- Full nerd (with icon colors and clickable elements)!
--- Be careful, this implementation will work only if this component -- is displayied in a single window, and it is the current window. local Navic = {
+-- wokrs in multi window, but does not support flexible components (yet ...) local Navic = {
     condition = require("nvim-navic").is_available,
     static = {